Kitura/Swift-Kuery/MigrationGuide.md

     }
 }
 ```

-In this case the second connection.execute call is run after the first call has completed by virtue of it being part of the callback from the first call.
+The second connection.execute() is run only once the first has completed.
+By doing so, you can safely access the results of the first query before issuing subsequent operations that depend on them.

+Alternatively, if the two queries are genuinely independent, you can improve the responsiveness of your application by executing them in parallel using two connections.

-This principal applies equally to all the asynchronous API’s in Swift Kuery and is important for the project as it will allow easier adoption of an alternative database driver in future, for example one which uses the asynchronous c api’s or perhaps a pure swift driver.
+This principal applies equally to all the asynchronous API’s in Swift Kuery.

 ## Getting a database connection

-The connection protocol’s connect method has been updated to accept a callback which will be called in an asynchronous fashion, previously the call would have behaved synchronously.
-The updated method will pass a QueryResult to the callback that will indicate whether the connection was successfully made or not.
+The Connection protocol's connect() method now accepts a completion handler that will be invoked asychronously.
+Previously, the call would block while a connection was established.
+The completion handler receives a QueryResult that indicates whether the connection was successful.

 Prior to this change your code for creating and using a connection would have looked similar to the example below: